xtracdev/xavi-sample/README.md

 curl localhost:8080/quote/XTRAC
 </pre>

+### Cancellation and Timeout

+Backend calls made via xavi can be made with a context that allows cancellation or timeout.
+In this sample, random cancellations and timeouts can be injected by setting the MAYBE_TIMEOUT and MAYBE_CANCEL environment variables to a non-empty string.

 ### HTTPs Transport

 To run the HTTPs transport sample, you'll need to generate your own signing cert and key.
 The cert and key are